Sheppsu/Sheppsu/README.md

 For about two years I also use **Lua** in making Roblox games.

-I took an AP CS class in which I used **Java** for one school semester, though I haven't done much else with it.
+I took an AP CS class in which I used **Java** for two school semesters, though I haven't done much else with it.

 I've used **C#** several times in various random projects, so I have a bit of experience with it.